dchudz/dchudz.github.io/_posts/2015-02-02-interaction-or-not.md

-Random forests are build from decision trees using an ensembling technique called *bagging*, which averages a number of independent decision trees.
+Random forests are built from decision trees using an ensembling technique called *bagging*, which averages a number of independent decision trees.
 To make the trees different, different trees use different random subsets of the training data.
 (Additional randomness is usually introduced by allowing each tree to consider a random subset of the features at each split.)

 Fitting a random forest and plotting its predictions, we see that where it has training data, it fits that data perfectly (making the same predictions as the linear model), but has decided that `$X_2$` only matters when `$X_1 = 1$`: